 · Diameter of yarn

-The fabric results after interlacement of two series of yarn.
-The two different yarn are interlaced to each other at a right angle.
+The fabric results after the interlacement of two series of yarn.
+The two different yarns are interlaced to each other at a right angle.
 There two types of yarn lie in the fabric.
-The yarn running in longitudinal (vertical or along the length of the fabric) direction is called warp.
-The yarn running in transverse (horizontal or along the width of the fabric) direction is called weft or filling.
-The warp and weft interlace to each other in the fabric according to design.
+The yarn running in a longitudinal (vertical or along the length of the fabric) direction is called warp.
+The yarn running in a transverse (horizontal or along the width of the fabric) direction is called weft or filling.
+The warp and weft interlace each other in the fabric according to design.
 The design pattern is referred to as weave.